Money is a tool.

 13. Surround Yourself With High Achievers

 There’s a saying in entrepreneurial circles that you are the average of the five people you spend the most time with.
 In other words, if you want more success, be more intentional about the people surrounding you.
-Average people don’t think much about their friends and companions.
+Average people don’t think much about how their friends and companions influence their thinking.
 Wealthy people choose the people they spend time with carefully and intentionally.

 Consider one study published in Psychological Science, which found that even people who ranked poorly on self-control were able to resist temptation when they spent more time with strong-willed friends.
 It makes intuitive sense.
 If you want to spend less money on entertainment expenses, spend more time with friends who prefer cookouts and other ways to hang out on a budget.
 Spend less time with friends who always want to meet at pricey restaurants.

 Get more intentional with your social life, including the colleagues you opt to spend time with at work.
-The people you associate with sculpt you in ways that aren’t always obvious to you, so choose people who align with your personal and financial goals.
+The people you associate with sculpt you in ways that aren’t always obvious, so choose people who align with your personal and financial goals.

 14. Push Your Boundaries Strategically